enderNakamoto/warlords/README.md

 * cACU and APT tokens are needed for Acurast Processors to run the oracles and keepers.
 The treasury money will be allocated for that.

 * Multiple Castles can be added, each with unique weather associated to it's location.
-For someone to be Shogun, they will have to be holding majority of the castles, instead of just 1.
+For someone to be Shogun, they will have to be holding majority of the castles, instead of just one.

 ## Tools used